strawberry-graphql/strawberry-django/docs/guide/settings.md

       Default limit for [pagination](pagination.md) when one is not provided by the client.
 Can be set to `None` to set it to unlimited.

-- **`PAGINATION_MAX_LIMIT`** (default: `None`)
+- **`PAGINATION_MAX_LIMIT`** (default: `1000`)

       Maximum limit for [pagination](pagination.md) that can be requested by clients.
-When set, this will cap any limit value requested by clients, including `None` (unlimited) requests.
-This is useful to prevent clients from requesting too many records at once, which could cause performance issues.
-Can be set to `None` to allow unlimited requests (not recommended for production).
+This caps any limit value requested by clients, including `None` (unlimited) requests, preventing clients from exfiltrating entire tables in a single query or triggering expensive full-table scans.
+Tune it to fit your data volume and threat model.
+Can be set to `None` to allow unlimited requests, but doing so is strongly discouraged in production.

 - **`ALLOW_MUTATIONS_WITHOUT_FILTERS`** (default: `False`)